Relocation Cover Letter: Tips from Cover Letter Proofreader

 • Make your cover letter flawless

-There are several ways to mention a relocation in your cover letter – use the method that fits your career situation and company time best.
-In some cases, one sentence in an opener is enough, and sometimes you’ll need to expand on the issue for a few sentences.
+There are several ways to mention relocation in your cover letter – use the method that fits your career situation and company time best.
+In some cases, one sentence in an opener is enough, and sometimes you'll need to expand on the issue for a few sentences.
+Therefore, choose a relocation cover letter template that meets your needs the most.

 Should I address the relocation issue on my resume?